emrekrdvt/so_long/README.md

-# Simple game with Minilibx library
+# Simple game with Minilibx

 ## Installation